Another relation among the neutrino mass-squared differences?: Conclusions

-Further investigation into the implications of~\eqref{eq:main_r} seems to be promising and may reveal alternative, physically significant forms of this relation.
-Future experimental data, particularly from JUNO~\cite{JUNO:2022mxj}, alongside with the global fits will test~\eqref{eq:main_r} and the corresponding consequences at a higher level of precision.
-The recent world-leading measurement of~$\Delta m^2_{21}$, achieved with a remarkably short 59-day exposure~\citep{JUNO:2025gmd}, highlights JUNO's potential to redefine the frontiers of neutrino physics.
-Six years of data taking are expected to provide a sub-percent precision~($\lesssim0.3\%$) for~\(\Delta m_{21}^{2}\) and~\(\Delta m_{31}^{2}\).
+Upcoming experimental results, particularly from JUNO~\cite{JUNO:2022mxj}, together with refined global fits will test this relation and its consequences with greater precision.
+JUNO's first~59.1~days of data already yielded a leading measurement of~$\Delta m^2_{21}$~\cite{JUNO:2025gmd}, illustrating its potential for precision neutrino physics.
+With six years of data, JUNO is expected to reach sub-percent precision ($\lesssim 0.3\%$) for both $\Delta m_{21}^{2}$ and $\Delta m_{31}^{2}$.